 The only time the I Love Lucy Fan Club ever spoke to me was to say, “Would you mind moving over?
-You are blocking my view of Lucy.”
+You’re blocking my view of Lucy.”

 My end of a typical phone call in our office went like this:

-“Hi, Mom” I said.
+“Hi, Mom,” I said.
 “Are you ready for the family reunion next weekend?
-I think I will bring my special fruit salad with the…What?
+I think I’ll bring my special fruit salad with the…What?
 No, Lucy stepped out for a moment.
-About the reunion, I thought…what?…What do you mean I am not invited?
+About the reunion, I thought…what?…What do you mean I’m not invited?
 Yes, I know the hall only seats so many people, but…Lucy is taking my place?
 But Mom…Her fruit salad is better and her jokes are funnier?
 Maybe I could get her recipe.”

 “Well, I DO mind, Mom!
-When I said that I did not mind being number two around here, I lied!
+When I said I didn’t mind being number two around here, I lied!
 Because you know what number two is?
 It is a childhood euphemism for a big ol’ pile of steaming…Mom?
 Hello?”

 But I don’t hold a grudge.
 Not me!
 As a matter of fact, I invited Lucy to my house for dinner.
 She offered to help prepare it as I knew she would.

 “Sure, Lucy,”I said.
 “Would you mind going down to the basement and getting that bag of potatoes?
-I will hold the door for you.
-Yes, I know it is very dark down there.
+I’ll hold the door for you.
+Yes, I know it’s very dark down there.
 The bulb must be burnt out.
 Watch your step.”

 Slam!
 Click.
 Heh-heh.